 This leather wristband could be the biggest money saver for motorcycle riders as it alerts the rider to upcoming known speed camera locations.

-It’s pretty expensive, but if it saves you speeding fines, it will quickly fund itself.
+It may seem expensive, but if it saves your licence and speeding fines, it will quickly fund itself.

 There are dozens of apps available for car drivers that use GPS to detect speed zones and send an audible alert.
 Riders can also use them if they have a Bluetooth helmet intercom.